 A well presented holiday bungalow offering comfortable holiday accommodation comprising two bedrooms (one double and one with bunk bed), open plan lounge, kitchen and bathroom with shower over bath.
 Outside, leading out from the lounge, is an area laid to decking – ideal for al-fresco dining!
 Sandown Bay Holiday Centre is situated on the site of Yaverland Battery, constructed in 1863 under the direction of the then Prime Minister, Lord Palmerston.
 The location is a perfect base for a holiday, being situated on the south-eastern coastline, with views across Sandown Bay stretching across the English Channel to one side and rolling countryside continuing to Culver Down on the other side.

 Television with DVD & Freeview, Cooker/Grill, Microwave, Refrigerator, Kettle, Toaster, Washing machine, Hair dryer, Double bed (1), Bunk bed (1), Travel cot, Baby booster-chair, Double sofa bed in lounge.
-Outside, there is decking to the front with garden table & deck chairs, patio furniture/parasol for 6.
+Outside, there is decking to the front with garden table & chairs, patio furniture/parasol.
 Parking area.